 You can do your lips and eyes to finish the look.

-Now that you have a fair idea of how you can use makeup products and tools to visibly shrink pores and smooth out your complexion, here are a bunch of other essential tips that will come in handy.
+Now that you have a fair idea of how to make pores smaller with makeup, here are a bunch of other essential tips that will come in handy.

 Remember, to actually make your pores look smaller with makeup on, other important factors also contribute to the dream (for instance, how well do you look after your skin?)
 Take a look!